-Now that the nominees have been announced, here’s all you need to know before tuning into the 2015 72nd Annual Golden Globe Awards.
+Now that the nominees for the 2015 Golden Globes have been announced, here’s all you need to know before tuning into the 72nd Annual Golden Globe Awards.
 All the nominees, the number of nominees broken down by each Movie, Movie Distributors, and Networks, Miss Golden Globe, the honoree for the Cecil B. DeMille Award and some fun trivia.

 Once again, the hilarious duo of actress/comediennes Tina Fay and Amy Poehler will be hosting.

 • Four out of the five movies to earn Golden Globe best picture nominations this year are based on true stories— Foxcatcher, The Imitation Game, The Theory of Everything and Selma.
 The odd man out is Boyhood, Richard Linklater’s story of a boy growing up, filmed over 12 years.

 • The movies’ four actors, Steve Carell, Benedict Cumberbatch, David Oyolo and Eddie Redmayne will vie for the best dramatic actor Golden Globe, along with the odd man out, Jake Gyllenhaal, who was nominated for for Nightcrawler.

 • Actresses nominated in the best drama category are Jennifer Aniston (Cake), Felicity Jones (The Theory of Everything), Julianne Moore (Still Alice) Rosamund Pike (Gone Girl) and Reese Withersponn (Wild)

 • The nominations were announced by Underworld star Kate Beckinsale, two-time Golden Globe Award-nominee Peter Krause, Paula Patton and Golden Globe winner and five-time nominee Jeremy Piven.